 Morocco became a sustainable energy superpower in 2018 and 2019, exporting 670 percent more electricity and reducing importation by 93.5 percent.
 This achievement can be linked to the country’s construction of the world’s largest concentrated solar farm.
 The Noor Complex solar facility has the capacity to power one million homes while drastically reducing the use of fossil fuels.

-And, this is not a piece of fantasy.
-The Noor Concentrated Solar Power (CSP) plant in Morocco is the globe’s most extensive solar system ever constructed.
-More-than-6,000-acre complex, located in the southern city of Ouarzazate, is a beautiful demonstration of Morocco’s renewable energy goals.
+And this is not a piece of fantasy.
+Morocco’s Noor Concentrated Solar Power (CSP) plant is the world’s most extensive solar system ever constructed.
+More-than-6,000-acre complex located in the southern city of Ouarzazate demonstrates Morocco’s renewable energy goals.

 Table of Contents